HerArtistry/herartistry.github.io/_drafts/2015-29-01-CodePredictabilityImprovementFromTheFunctionalWorld.md

 **Avoid Aspect Oriented Programming**

 Aspect Oriented Programming (AOP) violates the Principle of Least Astonishment (POLA).
-It makes it extremely difficult to predict what a piece of code is going to do and is deceives you into thinking that your code is simple and straight forward when most of time it is not.
+It makes it extremely difficult to predict what a piece of code is going to do and it deceives you into thinking that your code is simple and straight forward.

-**Do not return nulls**
+**Do not return nulls** This is a quick draft
+Tony Hoare decribed it as his "billion dollar mistake" but what is really wrong with nulls and how is this releated to predictability?
+In object oriented programming, null is a time bomb that catches you by surprise unexpectedly.
+This is because any any refrence type can in theory be null and it can therefore blow up on your face if you do not account for it.
+Take for example this code:

+    var order = mediator.Execute(getOrderQuery(23));

+what is the value of order?
+Well, it is either an order object or null; hence, you would have to check for nulls before continuing the code

+    if(order != null)
+    {
+        // process order
+    }

+But this could have easily been missed and it's further amplified when you get an order that has, for example, order details.
+Now the order is not null but it's details could be.
+This hurts predictability as in an ideal world when I fetch an order I expect to either get an order or not and this can be represented better using an Option or Maybe types because when you know you're getting back a Maybe you can safely predict that the returned types is either there or not.

 PRINCIPLE OF LEAST ASTONISHMENT

 Not returning NULLs and not throwing exceptions.